wea-f/ByePassHub/mainUnblockers.md

-# ByePassHub > Main Links | updated March 14
+# ByePassHub > Main Links | updated March 18
 ## If you like this list, make sure to star this repository!
-### This is a collection of links of proxies, games, AI, and apps
+### This is a collection of links of proxies, games, AI, and apps.
 **Exploits:** Go [here](https://github.com/wea-f/ByePassHub/tree/main/Exploits) or go to the Exploits folder. <br>
 **Main Games:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/Games.md) <br>
 **Hub:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/README.md) or go to the main README.md file <br>